dnsimple/dnsimple-support/content/articles/cancel-subscription.md

 </div>

-After typing your email address and clicking **Unsubscribe** you will be unsubscribed from your DNSimple account.
+After typing your email address and clicking **Unsubscribe**, you will be unsubscribed from your DNSimple account.

 ## Have more questions?